5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks

+The newly built image is then pulled from the registry (Step~9), matched with the available host machine resources (e.g., radio resources, spectrum availability, CPUs, RAM, physical interfaces, etc.), and \textit{deployed as a new application container} on the low-latency nodes (Step~10, potentially stopping an older running instance) according to the \textit{automatic testing} operations of Figure~\ref{fig:pipeline-diagram}.
+As an example, stopping a previously deployed \gls{gnb} container, pulling the updated image from the registry, and deploying it on our system takes $58$\:s, on average, $34$\:s of which are required to terminate the previous \gls{gnb} instance and release the resources used by it.

-Finally, the deployed container, e.g., a \gls{gnb} container, is used for the \textit{continuous testing} of Open \gls{ran} functionalities (Step~11).
-This is done by connecting commercial \gls{ue} devices and exchanging traffic flows generated via benchmarking tools such as iPerf.
-For instance, in the case of testing of \gls{oai} \gls{gnb} functionalities, we implemented \glspl{ue} through Sierra Wireless EM9191 5G modems connected to Intel NUC computers, and tested in the \gls{cbrs} band.
-Upon completion of the tests, relevant \glspl{kpi} are stored in a database for later analysis and visualization (Step~12).
+As part of the automatic testing, the deployed container is used for the \textit{continuous testing} of Open \gls{ran} functionalities (Step~11).
+In the case of \gls{gnb} testing, this is done by connecting commercial \gls{ue} devices and exchanging traffic generated via benchmarking tools such as iPerf.
+We implemented \glspl{ue} through Sierra Wireless EM9191 5G modems connected to Intel NUC computers, and tested in the \gls{cbrs} band.
+Upon completion of the tests, relevant \glspl{kpi} are stored in a database for later analysis and visualization (Step~12) performed by the \textit{test support services}.
 Finally, it is worth noticing that, while we showcased the above pipeline as an end-to-end workflow, the single tasks can also be run independently, e.g., to only build a novel container image, or to only test its functionalities.